-Project Costs: The costs of improvement, acquisition, construction (including demolition) and equipping of the Project.
+Project Costs: The costs of site preparation, design, renovation, expansion, improvement, construction, furnishing, and equipping of the Project.

 Project Equipment: All fixtures, equipment, and other personal property of a capital nature acquired with proceeds of the Bonds (except for any such fixtures, equipment, or other personal property of a capital nature to be removed in furtherance of the Project), including investment earnings and, with respect to such personal property acquired with proceeds of the Bonds, generally described in the Loan Agreement and described in any Certificate of the Project Supervisor furnished pursuant to the Loan Agreement.